brummer10/aloop/README.md

 aloop is a audio file looper for Linux using PortAudio as backend (jack, pulse, alsa), libsndfile to load sound files and zita-resampler to resample the files when needed.
+For varispeed, fine tuning and pitch shifting it use librubberband.
 The GUI is created with libxputty.

 ## Features